rainlab/translate-plugin/MIGRATE.md

 php artisan translate:import-mail
 ```

-The command copies the subject and content from each `welcome-fr` style record onto the base `welcome` template as translated attributes, keeping any translations already stored, then removes the suffix record so the core resolution takes over.
+The command copies the subject, HTML content and text content from each `welcome-fr` style record onto the base `welcome` template as translated attributes, keeping any translations already stored, then removes the suffix record so the core resolution takes over.
+If the base template does not exist yet, it is created first.
 Registered view templates using a suffix code live in plugin code and are reported instead; move the view file into a locale directory (`welcome-fr` becomes `fr/welcome`).